mcarvalhosa/news_classification_project/README.md

 ## License
 This project uses the **Attribution 4.0 International (CC BY 4.0)** license for the dataset.
 See the [HuffPost dataset page](https://www.kaggle.com/datasets/rmisra/news-category-dataset) for details.
 Any code in this repository is available under your chosen license (e.g., MIT, Apache 2.0), which you can specify here.

-## Contact
-For any questions or suggestions, please feel free to open an issue in the GitHub repository or reach out to [Martim Carvalhosa](mailto:mcarvalhosa.mam2025@london.edu).

 ## Acknowledgements
 - **HuffPost News Dataset** for the source data.
 - **GloVe** for pretrained word embeddings.
 - The community behind **spaCy** and **Keras** for their excellent tools and support.

+## Contact
+Martim Carvalhosa – MSc in Analytics and Management @ London Business School For any questions or suggestions, please feel free to open an issue in the GitHub repository or reach out to [Martim Carvalhosa](mailto:mcarvalhosa.mam2025@london.edu).

 ---